Meredith Patterson

 Meredith Ann Patterson (born November 24, 1975) is an American musical theatre and television actress.
-She is best known for her Broadway performances such as Peggy Sawyer in 2001 Revival of "42nd Street", The Boy Friend and White Christmas, as well as her television and film work.
+She is best known for her Broadway performances such as Peggy Sawyer in 2001 Revival of "42nd Street", The Boy Friend, and White Christmas, as well as her television and film work.

 Early life

-Meredith Ann Patterson was born on November 24, 1975, in Concord, California.
 She is the youngest of four children.
 She graduated from College Park High School in 1993.
 She toured the country at 17 as a teacher for The Universal Dance Association.
 At the age of 18, Patterson relocated to New York City to pursue a career as a dancer on Broadway.